-The vehicle manufacturer continued production of the eight S700 streetcar vehicles.
-The first seven cars are in the final stages of manufacturing with installation of the last remaining vehicle components.
-The eighth car is in final assembly and preparations are underway to commence static and dynamic testing at the end of the year.
+The vehicle manufacturer continues production of eight S700 streetcar vehicles.
+Currently, Car 1 is awaiting final inspection and First Article Inspection (FAI) closeout.
+The FAI for Car 1, conducted in May 2022, had open items for reinspection that were conducted in mid-September 2022.
+Most of the open items were signed off at this reinspection, with the remaining items to be closed in April 2023.
+Cars 2 through 7 are in the final stages of manufacturing with installation of the last remaining vehicle components.
+Car 8 is in final assembly and preparations are underway to commence static and dynamic testing in the second quarter of 2023.